zakhaev70/TotalNMS_NBI/README.md

 sudo apt-get install python3;  #comment out if not on Linux or permission errors python3 -m venv __pyvenv__;
-source __pyvenv__/bin/activate;  #specific to bash, check docs for more pip install -r requirements_py.txt;
+source __pyvenv__/bin/activate;  #specific to bash, check docs for more pip install --upgrade pip;
+pip install -r requirements_py.txt;
 ```
+After executing this script, you would still want to activate the venv by running `source __pyvenv__/bin/activate`.

 ### Contribution instructions
 Before submitting any changes, make sure to (review and) run `./tools/updatereadme.sh .` from the root directory of the repo.
 This will update requirements_py.txt and README.md (text and sitemap).
 You might need to add some permissions: `chmod +x ./tools/updatereadme.sh` & `chmod +x ./tools/writemap.sh`